NIP-32: Labeling

 Use Cases

 Content moderation systems use labels to mark spam, illegal content, or policy violations.
 Reputation systems attach trust scores or verification status to pubkeys.
-Media platforms apply content warnings (NSFW, violence, spoilers).
+Media platforms apply content warnings such as NSFW, violence, or spoilers.
 Relay operators use labels for appeals and dispute resolution.

 The Trusted Relay Assertions proposal uses NIP-32 labels for relay appeals.
-When operators dispute trust scores, they publish kind 1985 events with L = relay-appeal and label types like “spam”, “censorship”, or “score”.
+When operators dispute trust scores, they publish kind 1985 events with L = relay-appeal and labels such as spam, censorship, or score.

-Client implementations vary in how they consume labels.
-Some clients treat labels from followed users as recommendations, while others query specialized labeling services.
-The decentralized design lets users choose which labelers to trust.
+Clients differ in how they consume labels.
+Some treat labels from followed users as recommendations, while others query specialized labeling services.
+The decentralized design lets users choose which labelers to trust, but it also means a label with no visible trust context can be misleading.

 Primary sources: